GeoscienceAustralia/dea-knowledge-hub/docs/data/product/dea-tidal-composites/_description.md

 #### Low tide composites (multiple 'low_' bands)

-11 bands, prefixed by `low_` in the product file name, are delivered in the spectral resolution of the Sentinel-2 band set.
+The 11 bands whose names start with `low_` are delivered in the spectral resolution of the Sentinel-2 band set.
-All bands are reported at 10 m spatial resolution and are detailed in the [Specifications tab](./?tab=specifications).
 Each band represents synthetic data, derived from the geomedian calculation of the input Sentinel-2 satellite data from the lowest 15 % of satellite-observed tide heights during each 3-year analysis epoch.
-Maintenance of the spectral relationships between geomedian bands ensures they can be combined to produce lowtide imagery and analysis in coastal environments.
+Maintenance of the spectral relationships between geomedian bands ensures they can be combined to produce low-tide imagery and analysis in coastal environments.

 #### High tide composites (multiple 'high_' bands)

-11 bands, prefixed by `high_` in the product file name, are delivered in the spectral resolution of the Sentinel-2 band set.
+The 11 bands whose names start with `high_` are delivered in the spectral resolution of the Sentinel-2 band set.
-All bands are reported at 10 m spatial resolution and are detailed in the [Specifications tab](./?tab=specifications).
 Each band represents synthetic data, derived from the geomedian calculation of the input Sentinel-2 satellite data from the highest 15 % of satellite-observed tide heights during each 3-year analysis epoch.
-Maintenance of the spectral relationships between geomedian bands ensures they can be combined to produce hightide imagery and analysis in coastal environments.
+Maintenance of the spectral relationships between geomedian bands ensures they can be combined to produce high-tide imagery and analysis in coastal environments.

 #### Quality assurance: Low threshold (qa_low_threshold)

-A pixel-based quality assurance layer, identifying the maximum tide height included in the low tide composite.
+A pixel-based quality assurance layer for identifying the maximum tide height included in the low-tide composite.
 Usually, this value corresponds to the lowest 15th percentile satellite-observed tide height.
-Pixels with less than 20 clear observations in this 15th percentile range are gapfilled up to 20 with the next lowest satellite-observed tide height observations to ensure sufficient data density to produce a clear composite image.
+Pixels with less than 20 clear observations in this 15th percentile range are gapfilled up to 20 with the next lowest satellite-observed tide height observations.
+This is done to ensure sufficient data density to produce a clear composite image.
-When a pixel is gapfilled, the highest gapfilled tide height is reported for that pixel in the `Low threshold` layer.
+When a pixel is gapfilled, the highest gapfilled tide height is reported for that pixel in this 'low threshold' layer.
-The `Low threshold` layer is only valid for marine and coastal pixels.
+This 'low threshold' layer is only valid for marine and coastal pixels.

 #### Quality assurance: High threshold (qa_high_threshold)

-A pixel-based quality assurance layer, identifying the minimum tide height included in the high tide composite.
+A pixel-based quality assurance layer for identifying the minimum tide height included in the high-tide composite.
 Usually, this value corresponds to the highest 15th percentile satellite-observed tide height.
-Pixels with less than 20 clear observations in this 15th percentile range are gapfilled up to 20 with the next highest satellite-observed tide height observations to ensure sufficient data density to produce a clear composite image.
+Pixels with less than 20 clear observations in this 15th percentile range are gapfilled up to 20 with the next highest satellite-observed tide height observations.
+This is done to ensure sufficient data density to produce a clear composite image.
-When a pixel is gapfilled, the lowest gapfilled tide height is reported for that pixel in the `High threshold` layer.
+When a pixel is gapfilled, the lowest gapfilled tide height is reported for that pixel in this 'high threshold' layer.
-The `High threshold` layer is only valid for marine and coastal pixels.
+This 'high threshold' layer is only valid for marine and coastal pixels.

 #### Quality assurance: Count clear (qa_count_clear)

-The `Count clear` pixel-based quality assurance layer represents the number of clear observations per-pixel that are used in both the high and low tide composites.
+This pixel-based quality assurance layer represents the number of clear observations per pixel that are used in both the high- and low-tide composites.
-The layer typically identifies the number of clear satellite observations in 15 percent of all observations per-pixel.
+This layer typically identifies the number of clear satellite observations in 15 % of all observations per pixel.
-When the observation count in 15 percent of all observations is less than 20, the nearest tide-height observations are used to gapfill up to a count of 20 clear observations, if available.
+When the observation count in 15 % of all observations is less than 20, the nearest tide-height observations (if available) are used to gapfill up to a count of 20 clear observations.

 ## Lineage